Student and staff inductions

 The University hosts an annual Go Green Week in collaboration the Student Union.
 The most recent Go Green Week in November 2016 featured a full and exciting programme of activities including the green Fairtrade pop-up cafe, wildlife pond work party, meat-free Wednesday, the Bike Doctor, the bike auction and the big recycling giveaway!

 The University's twice-yearly Campus Blackout sees teams of staff and student volunteers switch off computer monitors, lights, printers and other small power in offices and teaching rooms across King Alfred and West Downs campus on a Friday night.
 This allows us to demonstrate the positive impact our collective actions can have on the University's carbon footprint and energy bills.
 The November 2016 Campus Blackout weekend achieved a 19% reduction in energy use overall in the buildings selected (compared to a baseline average of the previous two weekends' energy use).
 The March 2017 Campus Blackout realised an 8% saving.
 The decrease in energy saved may have been a result of more staff remembering to switch off their equipment when leaving the University.

-We are launching a new staff engagement programme for 2017/18 called JUMP Winchester.
-JUMP is on an online platform that encourages and rewards staff for being green in the workplace, as well as taking part in fitness and wellbeing initiatives on and off campus.
+We have launched a new staff engagement programme for 2017/18 called JUMP Winchester.
+JUMP is on an online platform that encourages and rewards staff for being green in the workplace, as well as taking part in fitness and wellbeing activities on and off campus.